microsoft/CCF/doc/overview/glossary.rst

   Ring Buffer
     The ring buffer is a data structure that allows communication between the (unprotected) host and the enclave.
 Data that is written to one side can be read on the other.
 Only specific types of messages are supported to make sure each package that goes across is read by the right process in the right way.

+  REST
+    `Representational state transfer <Representational state transfer>`_ is a set of constraints on web APIs, usually implemented over HTTP using JSON as request and response objects exchanged between a requesting client and an implementation server.

   RPC
     `Remote Procedure Call <https://en.wikipedia.org/wiki/Remote_procedure_call>`_ is a way to execute functions in remote machines.
 CCF uses :term:`REST` host services to allow clients to execute programs inside the :term:`enclave` via the :term:`ring buffer`.